 How to make this recipe

-Step 1: Season the Meat
+Step 1: Season the meat

 Generously season the chicken and pork with salt.

-Step 2: Sear the Meat
+Step 2: Sear the meat

 PRO TIP: Sear the chicken and pork before simmering.
 This Maillard reaction from searing adds so much flavor to the dish.

-Step 3: Sauté Aromatics
+Step 3: Sauté the aromatics

-Step 4: Add Pork and Simmer
+Step 4: Add pork and simmer

-Step 5: Add Chicken and Simmer
+Step 5: Add chicken and simmer

-Step 6: Add Chilies
+Step 6: Add the chilies

-Step 7: Taste and Adjust
+Step 7: Taste and adjust

 Spoon some of the reduced sauce or the oil over the meat.
 Turn off the heat.